rickeyglover/Easy-Store/README.md

     statement.setString(7, color);
     statement.setString(8, color);
     ```
-    - **Changes:** In the first version, parameters were set for `minPrice` and `maxPrice` with a different structure than in the second version, including two occurrences for each, potentially affecting the query execution.
+    - **Changes:** Adjusted parameter settings within the `PreparedStatement` for `minPrice` and `maxPrice` in the second version.

-## Impact
+#### Impact
-- **SQL Query Logic Changes:**
-    - The alteration in the SQL query logic might affect the accuracy and precision of product retrieval based on the specified criteria.
+- **SQL Query Logic Changes:** Alteration might affect the accuracy and precision of product retrieval.
-- **Parameter Binding Adjustments:**
-    - The changes in parameter settings within the `PreparedStatement` could lead to inconsistencies or incorrect execution of the query.
+- **Parameter Binding Adjustments:** Changes could lead to inconsistencies or incorrect query execution.

-## Conclusion
+#### Conclusion
-The changes introduced in the first version diverge from the second version's structure in SQL query logic and parameter handling, potentially impacting the accuracy and expected behavior of the product retrieval functionality.
+The changes in the first version diverge from the second version in SQL query logic and parameter handling, potentially impacting the accuracy and expected behavior of product retrieval functionality.

----

 Feel free to tailor or expand upon this README-style documentation to suit your specific needs or context!

 ## Phase 3:
+[Add relevant information for Phase 3 here.]